Rappetor/Sovol-SV08-Mainline/README.md

     and you should see one that starts with `usb-katapult_` and use that one (if you haven't flashed Klipper yet after Katapult you probably already had one started with `usb-katapult_` :thumbsup:).

-    - Stop the klipper service with `sudo service klipper stop`
+    - Stop the klipper service with<br> `sudo service klipper stop`
-    - Execute the flash with the following command `cd ~/katapult/scripts && python3 flashtool.py -d /dev/serial/by-id/xxxxx` (again replace xxxxx with the correct serial)
+    - Execute the flash with the following command<br> `cd ~/katapult/scripts && python3 flashtool.py -d /dev/serial/by-id/xxxxx` (again replace xxxxx with the correct serial)
         - This will take the default klipper.bin from the `/klipper/out` folder and flash it.
-    - Start the klipper service with `sudo service klipper start`
+    - Start the klipper service with<br> `sudo service klipper start`

-7. Do a firmware restart and you are ready.
+5. Do a firmware restart and you are ready.
 In case you flashed the toolhead MCU you can now uncomment the [adxl345] and [resonance_tester] parts in your printer.cfg

 Done!
 The Klipper firmware on the MCU has been updated.
 Do this for both the toolhead and the mainboard MCU.